stoikio/jobs/README.md

 ### Our mission is to secure Europe's economic fabric against cyber risk.

-As companies digitalize, the risks of cyber threats grow, leading to significant financial and operational challenges.
-Stoïk combines cutting-edge cybersecurity software with insurance solutions to help businesses manage and mitigate these risks.
-By partnering with over 1,000 insurance brokers across Europe, we empower them to help their clients effectively address and protect against cyber threats.
+The digitalization of companies has amplified cyber risk, posing significant financial and operational threats.
+Stoïk offers a unique solution that combines cybersecurity software with insurance, empowering businesses to manage and mitigate this risk.
+By partnering with over 1,000 insurance brokers across Europe, Stoïk equips them to guide clients in mastering cyber risk, protecting companies every day.

 ---